samestrin/advanced-console-log/README.md

 });
 ```

-or create a new instance of ACL, setting your custom configuration options.
+or create a new ACL instance, using your custom configuration options.

 ```js
 const logger = new ACL({